Florida Building Code · Engineering · Statewide FL

 The Nine Occupancy Groups in the Florida Building Code

 Assembly occupancies are used for gathering of persons for civic, social, or religious functions, recreation, food or drink consumption, or awaiting transportation.
-The sub-classifications are: A-1 (performing arts), A-2 (food and drink), A-3 (worship, recreation, amusement), A-4 (indoor sporting events), and A-5 (outdoor activities).
-Assembly occupancies have the most stringent egress requirements of any occupancy group.
+The sub-classifications are: A-1 (performing arts — theaters, concert halls), A-2 (food and drink — restaurants, bars, nightclubs), A-3 (worship, recreation, amusement — churches, gyms, bowling alleys), A-4 (indoor sporting events — arenas, stadiums with fixed seating), and A-5 (outdoor activities — stadiums, amusement parks).
+Assembly occupancies have the most stringent egress requirements of any occupancy group, including panic hardware requirements for occupant loads over 49.

 Mixed Occupancy Buildings